 The bottom line: all of these varieties are botanically very similar to one another, and in reality, a great many of these "pumpkins" (and even some winter squash) taste similar to one another, too.
 In addition, all of them have similar growing habits - they trail on super long vines, with large-ish yellow to yellow-orange flowers.
 Only the leaves vary in shape.
 Top pumpkin growing states: Illinois, California and New York.
 Apparently, 90 percent of all pumpkins grown in the US are grown in the vicinity of Peoria, Illinois.

-As you might guess, in most places, pumpkins are in season starting in the early fall.
+As you might guess, in most places, pumpkins are in season starting in the early fall, and if properly cured, can be stored for months.

 Pumpkins vary tremendously in size in shape.
 The sugar pumpkin is a smaller version of the larger pumpkin varieties we use to carve into jack-o-lanterns; they have orange rinds and make great purées for baked goods.
 There are other varieties, like the New England Pie, that are also commonly used for purées and in desserts like pumpkin pie.
 Some heirloom varieties of pumpkin don't look like jack-o-lantern pumpkins at all - like the Italian Marina di Chioggia pumpkin, which is green and warty, but with orange flesh.
 Or the Queensland Blue, a strangely shaped pumpkin with a blue-ish rind.
 Whatever the variety, most pumpkins have inedible rinds and orange to yellow flesh, with large pale seeds inside.
 Cultivars grown specifically for jack-o-lanterns tend to have stringy, watery flesh, and so aren't really good eating.